Billotais/bilat.xyz/vita.md

 Input : fixed size audio sample from the data, going through low pass filter.
 They don't seem to give the input size, but they use 8 layers => 2^8 as the input size maybe ?

 Downsampling : 4 filters, 1 of each size.
 Then is goes through PRelU (Parametric relu) : $f(x) = alpha * x for x < 0, f(x) = x for x >= 0$ And then it goes throught the Superpixel block (similar to a pooling block) which reduces the dimension by 2 and double the number of filters (alternate values, even goes in one output, odd goes in the other output).
-This seem straight forward.
+This seems straight forward.

 Upsampling block : Once again we have the same 4 filters.
 I'm not sure how we are supposed to upsample if we have convolutional filters again.
 Then a dropout, the same PRelU, a subpixel block which this times interleaves two "samples" to make one larger.
 And then we stack with the input of the corresponding downsampling block.

-# Week 1 : Audio denoising papers

 ## Noise Reduction Techniques and Algorithms For Speech Signal Processing (Algo_Speech.pdf)